-- Penalties for a breach of academic integrity through plagiarism, collusion or cheating may have marks allocated to the assessment task forfeited, resulting in a zero (0) record for the task.
+- ensure they protect their work on school computers by using password protection, and by removing any unnecessary files from school computers when their assessment task is completed. - Penalties for a breach of academic integrity through plagiarism, collusion or cheating may have marks allocated to the assessment task forfeited, resulting in a zero (0) record for the task.
 Other disciplinary action and resubmission requirements may also be imposed. - Marks cannot be allocated for work that is plagiarised or where collusion or cheating has occurred.
 Teachers can only mark student work that can be verified as the student's own work.

-A Catholic Co-educational Years R-12 School in the Josephite Tradition
+MOUNT CARMEL COLLEG A Catholic Co-educational Years R-12 School in the Josephite Tradition